New Brunswick / North Brunswick High School Public Memory Project

 NBPMP Oral Histories

-This is an ongoing collaboration with Andy Urban and Rutgers University’s Department of American Studies and includes oral histories with individuals who were present for the school district split between New Brunswick and North Brunswick in 1974, or whose experiences help frame an understanding for the conditions that led to the district split.
+This is an ongoing collaboration with Professor Andrew Urban and Rutgers University - Department of American Studies and includes oral histories with individuals who were present for the public school district split between New Brunswick and North Brunswick Township in 1973, and whose experiences helped frame an understanding for those historic conditions.